 The Company enters into arrangements to deliver multiple products or services (multiple-elements).
 The Company applies software revenue recognition rules and allocates the total revenues among elements based on vendor-specific objective evidence ("VSOE") of fair value of each element.
-The Company recognizes revenue on a net basis excluding taxes collected from customers and remitted to government authorities.
+The Company recognizes revenue on a net basis excluding indirect taxes, such as sales tax and value added tax collected from customers and remitted to government authorities.

-Revenues are derived from three sources

-- (i) License fees, related to term (or time-based) licenses, perpetual software licenses, and other; - i) Maintenance fees, related to email and phone support, bug fixes and unspecified software updates and upgrades released when, and if, available during the maintenance term; and - (iii) Services fees, related to professional services related to implementation of our software, reimbursable travel and training.
+- Revenues are derived from three sources: - (i) License fees related to term (or time-based) licenses, perpetual software licenses, and other; - (ii) Maintenance fees related to email and phone support, bug fixes and unspecified software updates and upgrades released when, and if, available during the maintenance term; and - (iii) Services fees related to professional services related to implementation of our software, reimbursable travel and training.